deBubz/StudyNotes/Uni/y1s1/IntroIS/lec1.md

 - Allow quick and inexpensive access to vast amount of information.
 - Automate __business process__ and manual tasks

+__Business Processes__ are a collection of activities that create products/services of value to the organisation, its business partners and/or customers.
+Information Systems helps execute processess by providing necessary data to complete the task.

+---

+## Why are Information Systems important

+IS facilitates and support:

+- __Operational Excellence__: IS Enable users to achieve higher level of efficiency and productivity.
+- __New product/Service__: Business use IS to sense and respond to rapidly changing demand.
+- __Customer and supplier Intimacy__: Keep track of user's preferences and improve intimacy/ loyalty
+- __Improved Decision making__: Enables users to acess to information to make better decisions
+- __Competitive advantage__: Provide organization with assets to have an edge aginst its competotors.

+### Why is IS important to __Society__

+IS allows

+- __Improvements in healthcare__
+  - Make more accurate, timely diagnoses
+  - streamlne process of R&D
+  - Allow surgeons to use robots and remotely perform surgery

+---

+## Why should I Study Information Systems

+1. Be an _informed user_
+   - can benefit more from IT resources/ applications
+   - Enhace the quality resources
+   - get more value from technology
+1. Explore different career pathways/opportunities in IT
+1. Take part in managing Information resources

 ## Assesments